TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 Should register the dois some days before making the pdfs public, so that the "doi" links on the landing pages will work for testing, and the doi links on the contents pages will work after publishing.
-Also, doi registration might take significant time, unless crossref has improved their system.
-Can check status at https://doi.crossref.org.

 Then commit any changes to our source files: cd ~tubprod/svn/capsules